Enquire Now

 This is a common retrofit method that involves applying breathable insulation directly to existing internal walls and then covering with breathable boards like wood fibre or breathable plasterboard, finished with lime plaster.
 It slightly reduces room size but maintains the home’s breathability and traditional integrity.

 Modern insulation methods—such as standard plasterboard or high-performance products like PIR and phenolic boards—are cheaper and easier to install but are non-breathable.
 This can compromise the original building fabric and requires added ventilation (e.g., trickle vents, extractor fans) to prevent moisture buildup and mould.
 While these materials can reduce insulation thickness due to higher thermal efficiency, they mark a shift away from traditional breathable construction.
+While liquid injection insulation is sometimes suggested, we do not recommend this method, as lenders may declare a home will have no value if spray foam products are used.

 Upgrade your home’s insulation today